rime/rime-cantonese/README.md

 ## License

-Code for build the data is distributed under MIT license.
+Code for building the data is distributed under MIT license.

 Dictionary data follows the original license.